NasifSams/Web-Testing-Automation-Assessment/README.md

 11. All the possible try with different locator, strategies and xtended waiting times methods has been given under another Package called Demo.
 Under Demo, CNSDemo.java class has all the possible tries.

-Thank you
+N.B: If you are running this project you are requested to change the phone number.
+This number has been already  resisted Thank you